 If you’re planning a European road trip, it’s increasingly important to check the relevant city restrictions before travelling in an older vehicle.
 You can look by country or city on the official EU Urban Access Regulations website.

-Diesel cars use a process called Selective Catalytic Reduction, or AdBlue, to lower the amount of oxides.
+Diesel cars use a process called Selective Catalytic Reduction, working with AdBlue which you need to add to your vehicle, to lower the amount of oxides.
 This injects a solution into the exhaust gases which does need refilling every few thousand miles, although it’s relatively cheap at around £1.50 per litre for a dealer to top up your system

 But if you have the option to choose a Euro 6 standard car versus a slightly older model, it may well be a better investment for the future.
 We’ve also written a specific guide if you’re still wondering whether to buy or sell a diesel car.